UdayNain/Embedded-Week-5-UdayNain/README.md

 Your task is to instantiate both the yaw and pitch motors using the examples provided earlier.
 Using the right joystick, you'll control these movements: pushing left and right (negative and positive X positions) will rotate the yaw, allowing the robot to spin left and right.
 Pushing up and down (negative and positive Y positions) will adjust the pitch, moving the robot's upper half up and down.

-By the end of this assignment, the robot should be able to complete a full rotation in both directions for yaw, and the pitch should move up and down three times.
+By the end of this assignment, the robot should be able to complete a full rotation in both directions for yaw, and you should be able to change the position of the pitch.
 You can optionally add PID control values to make the movements smoother.

 As before, starting code is provided in the assignment files.
 Remember to use CANBUS 2 for all the motors since we're working on the upper half of the robot.